exuperian/RedPitayaTutorials/Tutorials/PROJ_LEDBlink/README.md

-# Blinking LED
+# LED Binary counter

 The Red Pitaya has a series of LEDs on the side, which you can use to signal basic information.
 A good first project is to make these flash.
+In this tutorial we'll see how to turn them into a simple binary counter.
+This is based on [Anton Potočnick's LED Blinker tutorial](http://antonpotocnik.com/?p=487360).

+The blocks in Vivado represent basic elements which communicate with each other in binary.
+Thus programming an FPGA requires a basic understanding of how binary works.
+You don't need to know how to program in 1s and 0s, since Vivado already has premade blocks that do the processing for you.
+You just need to manage how these talk to each other, and communicate with the ports.
+We'll introduce the required bits of binary as we go.

 ![LED Location on device](img_LEDLocation.png)